tamarheisler/Files-Bundler/README.md

 6.  --author -> Type it and the program's creator name to register the name of the creator of the file.

+7.  --create-rsp -> creating response file with the command, then exports it as a bat file, you have only to click this new file to run the script (to bundle your files)

+   🎉 Aliases are now available! use the first letter of any option to use it (e.g.: --s to sort the files instead of  --sort 🎉

 In order to bundle code files in the directory <dir> just open the CLI in the directory and type:

 <fib bundle --language C C++ Java --output file1.txt --note> then you will get a new bundled file (file1.txt)